 Offered Monday through Friday, patients attend for six hours each day and return home in the evenings to practice the interpersonal and coping skills learned in the program.
 The length of stay varies according to each patient's need; however, the recommended length of stay is five to seven days.

-Through a multi-disciplinary team approach to patient care, the CBT program's psychiatrists and clinical specialists provide individual and group therapy, medication management, CBT skills training, and after-care planning.
-The CBT program can be tailored to patients whose level of cognitive functioning requires learning a slower pace with more individualized attention in smaller group sessions.
+Through a multidisciplinary team approach to patient care, the CBT program's psychiatrists and clinical specialists provide individual and group therapy, medication management, CBT skills training, and after-care planning.
+The CBT program can be tailored to patients whose level of cognitive functioning requires learning at a slower pace with more individualized attention in smaller group sessions.

 Cognitive Behavior Therapy Benefits

 Cognitive behavioral therapy is used to overcome many health and behavioral concerns, including but not limited to:

 - Anxiety disorders.

 - Generalized anxiety disorder.